85+ Influencer Marketing Statistics for 2026 [Updated Data]

 Brands are shifting focus from mega‑celeb influencers to micro (10K–100K) and nano (under 10K) because these creators drive authenticity, high engagement, and real community trust.

 Smaller creators are increasingly being used in performance-based or long-term contracts.
-That’s proved by social media influencer marketing statistics from Influencer Marketing Hub.
+That’s proved by social media influencer marketing statistics from Influencer Hub.

 2. AI Will Be Core to Campaign Strategy